35eternal/jn-in-a-box-chat/README.md

 - Configure CI to run on pull requests targeting either branch.
 - Optionally, auto-deploy `production` to your live environment while `development` deploys to staging.

+## GitHub Configuration Checklist

+To make the most of the new branching model, apply these settings in the repository:

+- **Branch protection**
+  - `production`: require pull requests, at least one approving review, and passing status checks.
+  - `development`: require pull requests and passing status checks; allow auto-merge for green PRs if desired.
+  - Enable branch auto-deletion for merged feature branches.

+- **Default branch**
+  - Keep `main` as legacy baseline or switch the repo default to `development` if you want new PRs to target it automatically.

+- **Feature and hotfix branches**
+  - Use short-lived branches named `feature/<scope>` or `fix/<ticket>` off `development`.
+  - For emergencies, create `hotfix/<issue>` from `production`, then merge the fix back into both `production` and `development`.

+- **Environments & secrets**
+  - Define GitHub environments (`staging`, `production`) with required reviewers before deploys.
+  - Store environment-specific secrets (Supabase keys, AI credentials) per environment.

+- **Automation ideas**
+  - GitHub Actions workflow to run lint/test/build on every PR.
+  - Release tagging Action when merging `development` into `production`.
+  - Dependabot or Renovate for keeping dependencies up to date.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/7fd5a25d-88b8-437a-8d32-4a6b932b41af) and click on Share -> Publish.